guildxyz/generic-fee-collector-contract/docs/lib/LibTransfer.md

 Sends an ERC20 token to an address from another address and reverts if transferFrom returns false.

 Wrapper for {IERC20-transferFrom}.
+The contract needs to be approved using the {IERC20-approve} function to move the tokens.

 #### Parameters